-Contraception stops a sperm from fertilising an egg, so people can have sexual intercourse (penis in vagina) while preventing an unplanned pregnancy.
+Contraception stops sperm from fertilising an egg, so an unintended pregnancy doesn't occur when having sexual intercourse (penis in vagina).

 Every month the ovary produces an egg.
 When ejaculation occurs from the penis, the semen contains millions of sperm.
 It takes only one of these sperm to fertilise an egg to begin a pregnancy.